devnyxie/devnyxie/README.md

 <div align="center">

-Software Developer and student at 42 Warsaw, passionate about scalable solutions and continuous learning.
+Software Developer and student at 42 Warsaw, passionate about scalable solutions and continuous learning

 </div>